 Assessment and GCSE specification:

-Over the GCSE course, students will study topics from the following themes:
+During the GCSE course, students will study topics from the following themes:

-We teach through a variety of topic areas that are underpinned with a range of key grammatical themes, so that students develop not only a wide knowledge of key language, but also an understanding of how the language works.
+We teach through a variety of topic areas that are underpinned by a range of key grammatical themes, so that students develop not only a wide knowledge of key language, but also an understanding of how the language works.

 AQA | Languages | GCSE | German